 Public Transit: Framework for Our Future is an ideal opportunity for you to meet face-to-face with other transit advocates, network with colleagues, and make an impact by bringing public transit to the forefront with state and federal policy makers.

 Make plans today to join us May 13 and 14.
 Click on the tabs below for more details.

 The Spring Legislative Conference features experts from the legislative and regulatory realms discussing the latest approaches and priorities on the most important issues facing transit agencies today.
-In addition to analysis of timely topics like Cap & Trade, STA allocation methodology, and state funding in general, attendees will get an update on the Association’s legislative priorities for the current year.
-View this year's conference program.
+This year's program will feature a discussion of the California Air Resources Board's newly-adopted Innovative Clean Transit regulation, examination of the relationship between public transit and housing, and an update on the Association’s ongoing work to reform the Transportation Development Act, consistent with a request from legislative leaders.
+In addition to analysis of other timely topics, attendees will get an update on the Association’s legislative priorities for the current year.

 Sacramento, CA 95814

-Join us for our Legislative Reception, set for Tuesday, May 16 from 5:00 to 7:00 p.m.
-The event takes place at Esquire Grill, located at 1213 K Street in Sacramento.
-All conference registrants will have an opportunity to mix and mingle with state legislators and their staff.
+Join us for our Legislative Reception, taking place Tuesday, May 21 from 5:00 to 7:00 p.m.
+The event takes place at Ten Ten Room, located at 1010 10th Street in Sacramento.
+All conference registrants will have an opportunity to network and socialize with state legislators and their staff.
 Delicious appetizers and drinks will be served.

-Please RSVP for the Legislative Reception when registering for the conference online.
+Please RSVP for the Legislative Reception when you register for the conference.

 The 2019 Spring Legislative Conference offers outstanding sponsorship opportunities for businesses who wish to reach an audience of key decision makers in the California transit industry.
 Please contact Kim Rothschild at firstname.lastname@example.org or (916) 446-4656, x 1492 with any questions.